Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 </b>

 \section Acknowledgements Acknowledgements
-\subsection InitialFundingDfg Thanks to DFG funded research group IKB Düuernast The initial creation of the ISO<i><sub>AgLib</sub></i> was enabled by the research project
+\subsection InitialFundingDfg Thanks to DFG funded research group IKB Duernast The initial creation of the ISO<i><sub>AgLib</sub></i> was enabled by the research project
 <b>&quot;IKB D&uuml;rnast&quot;</b> which is leaded by <b>Prof. Auernhammer</b> at the <a href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and Land Use Technology
 			- Crop Production Engineering</a> .